 If you live in Seattle or are just visiting, chances are you will encounter at least one rainy day.
-We first recommend that you check out our great list of 67 things to do on a rainy day.
-Many of the items listed can be done anywhere.
+Did you know that Seattle is not in the top ten US cities for rain?
+This page contains many of the best things to do in Seattle in the rain.

 Woodland Park Zoo, 5500 Phinney Ave.
 N., Seattle